kedro-org/kedro/docs/source/07_extend_kedro/02_hooks.md

 #### Registering your Hook implementations with Kedro

-Hook implementations should be registered with Kedro either through code, in `ProjectContext`, or using a static configuration in `.kedro.yml` (if it exists) otherwise in `pyproject.toml` under the `[tool.kedro]` section.
+Hook implementations should be registered with Kedro either through `ProjectContext.hooks`, or in your `settings.py` file under `HOOKS` key.

 You can register more than one implementation for the same specification.
 They will be called in LIFO (last-in, first-out) order.